Club Welfare Support

-Mental Health is an area of life that doesn’t discriminate, and it’s something that often goes unnoticed at Footy Clubs.
+Mental health is something in life that doesn’t discriminate, and it can often go unnoticed at football clubs.

-As a club, we want to do more to help those in our football family who are struggling and not coping well.
-As such, the club is extremely proud of our commercial relationship with Crossroads Counselling.
-Crossroads Counselling Practice provides professional and compassionate Counselling to adults, children, teens, families and couples who come with a broad range of concerns.
+As a club, we want to do more to help those in our football family who are struggling.
+As such, we are extremely proud of our relationship with Crossroads Counselling.
+Crossroads Counselling Practice provides professional and compassionate counselling services to adults, children, teens, families and couples who come with a broad range of concerns.

-How does this role work and how do I make contact with Crossroads Counselling?
+How do I make contact with Crossroads Counselling?

-If you feel that you need to speak to someone about your mental health, then please reach out to Crossroads Counselling on 02 80054948.
-Confirm with them your membership of the Pennant Hills Football Club.
+If you feel that you need to speak to someone about your mental health or wellbeing, please reach out to Crossroads Counselling on 02 8005 4948.
+When speaking to them, confirm your membership of the Pennant Hills Demons Australian Football Club.

 How much will it cost?

-If you choose to engage with Crossroads Counselling, for a professional counselling session, the first visit to the practice would be free of charge (covered by the club).
-Strict confidentiality applies and the club would not be provided any details of your session.
+If you choose to engage with Crossroads Counselling for a professional counselling session, your first visit to the practice would be free of charge (Cost of the session is covered by the Club).
+Strict confidentiality applies, and the Club would not be provided any details relating to your session.

-Crossroads Counselling are qualified counsellors and mental health workers available for CONFIDENTIAL sessions regarding any issues concerning a club member (including players, coaches, volunteers, or admin).
+Crossroads Counselling are qualified counsellors and mental health workers available for CONFIDENTIAL sessions regarding any issues or concerns regarding a Club member, including players, coaches, volunteers, or admin.

-Pennant Hills AFL Club will pay for the first session.
+The Pennant Hills Demons AFL Club will pay for the first session.

 Remember, it is OK to seek help or advice.